 1. Identify your skills and figure out what you want to work with

-First, just sit down and think about what you’re main skills are as of today.
+First, just sit down and think about what you’re main skills areas of today.
 You might be surprised when you actually think about it, and please don’t underestimate yourself!

-Even if you don’t have any particular skills or isn’t a pro at something, you can still learn through YouTube videos, classes or books, or simply by trial and error.
+Even if you don’t have any particular skills or aren’t a pro at something, you can still learn through YouTube videos, classes or books, or simply by trial and error.
 I would recommend trying to learn from others though since that will save you lots of time.
 That’s what I did when I started out, I watched a ton of YouTube videos and read about blogging and social media.

 It’s also important to choose 1-3 things that you want to work with.
 I always recommend people to choose something that they’re passionate about.
 I mean, if you’re not enjoying it, what’s the point of being a digital nomad in the first place?
 It won’t be long term if you don’t like it, at least not if you want to enjoy your travels.